 For example, I have had shrimp and grits at exactly one restaurant, ever.
 It is in Duluth, Ga., and it was the absolute most awesome thing I have ever eaten.
 I’m a complete junkie for this dish.

 I started a hashtag about it.
-A friend of mine, Rivers Pierce, who works in Charleston, S.C., respectfully disagrees with my assessment of Duluth’s shrimp and grits prowess.
+A friend of mine, Rivers Pearce, who works in Charleston, S.C., respectfully disagrees with my assessment of Duluth’s shrimp and grits prowess.

 The reason is that Rivers has a vast quantity of experience regarding shrimp, grits and the combining thereof.
 I have one experience (well … many, many experiences at one restaurant).